RetroAchievements/api-docs/docs/v1/get-user-want-to-play-list.md

 ## On-site Representation

-A user's want to play list can be found on on the user's Want to Play Games page:
+The user's Want to Play Games list page looks like:

 ![Want to Play](/want-to-play-list.png)